Huna people: History

-The Kidarites, who invaded Bactria in the second half of the 4th century, are generally regarded as the first wave of Hunas to enter Indian Subcontinent.

-The Gupta empire under Skandagupta in the 5th century had successfully repulsed one Hun attack in the northwest in 460 CE.
-However, over the period of the next several years, the Hunas under successive kings were able to make inroads into the subcontinent.
+The Kidarites, who invaded Bactria in the second half of the 4th century, are generally regarded as the first wave of Hunas to have entered the Indian subcontinent and established principalities in Gandhara and Punjab.
+The Alchon Huns Huns later vanquished the Kidarites in the Kabul Valley.
+The Gupta Empire under Skandagupta in the 5th-century successfully repulsed one Alchon Hun attack in the northwest Indian subcontinent in 460 CE.
+The Alchons conquered the Kidarite principalities in the late 5th and early 6th-century, under Khingila I, after the death of Skandagupta.

-They were initially based in the Oxus basin in Central Asia and established their control over Gandhara in the northwestern part of the Indian subcontinent by about 465 CE.
 From there, they fanned out into various parts of northern, western, and central India.
-The Hūṇas are mentioned in several ancient texts such as the Rāmāyaṇa, Mahābhārata, Purāṇas, and Kalidasa's Raghuvaṃśa.
+The Hūṇas are also mentioned in several ancient Indian literary texts such as the Rāmāyaṇa, Mahābhārata, Purāṇas, and Kalidasa's Raghuvaṃśa.

-In 528 CE, another campaign led by a coalition of Indian kings finally defeated king Mihirakula and his Huna army.
-The victory was inscribed on a stone pillar and erected in honor of (and in praise for) one of the leaders of the coalition, king Yashodharman, in Mandasaur in Central India.
-Huna kings in this inscription are described as 'rude and cruel'.
-They were also responsible for the destruction of Buddhist monasteries and centers of learning in the Northwest regions of the country.
+In 528 CE, another campaign led by a coalition of Indian kings finally defeated the Alchon Hun king Mihirakula.
+The victory was inscribed on a stone pillar and erected in honor of (and in praise for) one of the leaders of the coalition, king Yashodharman, in Mandasaur in central India.

-The Mongolian-Tibetan historian Sumpa Yeshe Peljor (writing in the 18th century) lists the Hunas alongside other peoples found in Central Asia since antiquity, including the Yavanas (Greeks), Kambojas, Tukharas, Khasas and Daradas.

-Gurjara-Pratiharas

-Gurjara-Pratihara coinage of Mihira Bhoja, King of Kanauj.

-The Gurjara-Pratiharas suddenly emerged as a political power in north India around sixth century CE, shortly after the Hunas invasion of that region.
-The Gujara-Pratihara were "likely" formed from a fusion of the Alchon Huns ("White Huns") and native Indian elements, and can probably be considered as a Hunnic state, although its precise origins remain unclear.
-In Bana's Harshacharita (7th century CE), the Gurjaras are associated with the Hunas.

-Some of the Hunas may also have contributed to the formation of the warlike Rajputs.

-Religion

-The religious beliefs of the Hunas are unknown, and believed to be a combination of ancestor worship, totemism and animism.
+The original religious beliefs of the Hunas are unknown, and believed to be a combination of ancestor worship, totemism and animism.

-Songyun and Huisheng, who visited the chief of the Hephthalite nomads at his summer residence in Badakshan and later in Gandhara, observed that they had no belief in the Buddhist law and served a large number of divinities."